LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 - Which methods are called when searching?
 - How is the user's search string compared against the values of fields of the job `Dictionary` objects?
 - How can you make this comparison in a way that effectively ignores the case of the strings?
-- How can  you do this *without* altering the capitaliztion of the items in `allJobs`, that is, so that you don't change the data, and consequently it is printed out the same way that it appears in `job_data.csv`?
+- How can  you do this *without* altering the capitaliztion of the items in `AllJobs`, that is, so that you don't change the data, and consequently it is printed out the same way that it appears in `job_data.csv`?

 Once you have an idea for how to approach this, you'll likely need your favorite search engine to find out exactly how to it in C#.